joeykallazoney/goontube/README.md

 I didn't leave this quite ready but I'll make sure it's an easy workflow.
 I had to run at the end of the evening we got this chat and repo started.
 Missing dependency for immutable is all in the case of that error, I forgot to --save one dep.
 We can use github's Issue tracker rather than working out of here (Slack is cool too) for project-related convos.

 ####**nine**####
-so far I've been able to build the frontend at least, getting some errors though:
+Update: all this stuff is fixed from adding missing dependencies, leaving it here just in case for a bit. so far I've been able to build the frontend at least, getting some errors though:
 ```
 ERROR in ./reducers.js